 As a co-founder and partner of D.C.
 Strategies, a lobbying firm based in the nation’s capital, Mike Chapman is currently lobbying on behalf of a range of clients.
 Chapman has been cited by Roll Call newspaper as one of Washington’s power lobbyists and has a proven track record of finding solutions to complex problems involving the intersection of government and business.
 D.C.
 Strategies clients include financial services, healthcare, and other business interests.

-Prior to founding D.C.
+Prior to co-founding D.C.
 Strategies, Chapman was a Congressional lobbyist for the National Association of Realtors in Washington D.C.
 In that capacity he worked successfully on issues affecting banking regulation, tax policy, environmental regulatory relief, housing and mortgage finance.

 Additionally, Mike Chapman served as a Congressional lobbyist for the American Medical Association where he was in charge of lobbying the U.S. Senate Democratic Leadership on behalf of the nation’s physician community.
 In this capacity Chapman successfully lobbied to pass legislative initiatives addressing health system reform, Medicare, lawsuit reform and public health.